Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 34. Which of the following statements describes the AWS Cloud’s agility?
-    - A. AWS allows you to host your applications in multiple regions around the world.
+    - A. AWS allows you to host your applications in multiple regions around the world.[global reach not agility]
-    - B. AWS provides customizable hardware at the lowest possible cost.
+    - B. AWS provides customizable hardware at the lowest possible cost.[cost effectivness not agility]
     - C. AWS allows you to provision resources in minutes.
-    - D. AWS allows you to pay upfront to reduce costs.
+    - D. AWS allows you to pay upfront to reduce costs.[pricing model not agility]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C
     </details>

 35. What are the benefits of using the Amazon Relational Database Service?
 (Choose TWO)
     - A. Lower administrative burden.
+[RDS automates tasks like backups, patching, monitoring, and replication]
     - B. Complete control over the underlying host.
     - C. Resizable compute capacity.
-    - D. Scales automatically to larger or smaller instance types.
+    - D. Scales automatically to larger or smaller instance types.[cant automatically change instance type manually modify instance class]
-    - E. Supports the document and key-value data structure.
+    - E. Supports the document and key-value data structure.[dynamo db]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: A, C
     </details>

 36. What is the connectivity option that uses Internet Protocol Security (IPSec) to establish encrypted connectivity between an on-premises network and the AWS Cloud?
-    - A. Internet Gateway.
+    - A. Internet Gateway. [vpc to internet]
-    - B. AWS IQ.
+    - B. AWS IQ. [connect customers to aws experts]
-    - C. AWS Direct Connect.
+    - C. AWS Direct Connect.[provides a dedicated connection not encrypted by default and doesnt use ipsec]
-    - D. AWS Site-to-Site VPN.
+    - D. AWS Site-to-Site VPN. [establishes an encrypted tunnel using ipsec]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D
     </details>

 37. What is the minimum level of AWS support that provides 24x7 access to technical support engineers via phone and chat?
-    - A. Enterprise Support.
+    - A. Enterprise Support. (supports 24*7 but highest tier)
-    - B. Developer Support.
+    - B. Developer Support.(business hours only)
-    - C. Basic Support.
+    - C. Basic Support.(free tier, includes only customer service, documentation, and forums)
-    - D. Business Support.
+    - D. Business Support.(supports 24*7, minimum level tier)

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D